MatthewJDavis/matthewjdavis.github.io/_posts/2019-03-02-ec2-instance-powershell.md

 ![get member of amazon.ec2.model.tag](/images/ec2-instance-powershell/tag-object.png)

-Now we get on to the part of the code that creates and maps a volume to the instance.
+Now we get to the part of the code that creates and maps a volume to the instance.

 ```powershell
 # Set volume size and block mappings of OS drive